Usually people avoid eye contact, so why not run a party where we avoid not making eye contact?

 I felt very connected to everyone afterwards and felt very open, present and happy.

-To be invited to my future events in SF, hit “subscribe” on this page.
+To be invited to future events like this, subscribe here.

 Thanks to Leo, Shaul, Lika, Eliza, Jinny, and The SF Commons for making these events wonderful.